Sam Rayburn Tollway (SRT) to Warren Parkway

-Traffic on Legacy Drive between SH 121 and Warren Parkway has been switched to the southbound side of the roadway and reduced to single-lane travel in each direction.
+Traffic patterns on Legacy Drive between SH 121 and Warren Parkway switched to the northbound side of the roadway.
+Single-lane travel will continue in each direction.
 Drivers should use caution as people become accustomed to the new traffic control patterns.

 Look Ahead Schedule